Function as a service (FaaS), also known as “serverless” computing, is an option for deploying applications in the cloud.

-It’s been around for almost a decade and has been available from the mainstream cloud providers for at least four years.
+It’s been around for almost a decade and has been available from the mainstream cloud providers for at least six years.
 For example, Amazon released AWS Lambdas in late 2014.
 Microsoft made Azure functions available in early 2016.

 But, what exactly is serverless computing?
 When is it the right choice?
 When you’re designing an application to use a serverless architecture, what do you need to consider?